atn832/fake_cloud_firestore/test_driver/README.md

 #### Background: why does this need 2 separate invocations

+A Dart runtime cannot use `FieldValue` implementations of both cloud_firestore and cloud_firestore_mocks at the same time.

-To implement FieldValue, cloud_firestore_mocks overwrites FieldValueFactoryPlatform.instance to use a customized FieldValueFactory.
+To implement FieldValue, cloud_firestore_mocks overwrites `FieldValueFactoryPlatform.instance` to use a customized `FieldValueFactory`.
-The instance field updates `static final _factory` field of FieldValue class.
+The instance field updates `static final _factory` field of `FieldValue` class.
-Because the field cannot be updated within one Dart runtime, we need have two invocations for cloud_firestore and cloud_firestore_mocks.
+Because the final field cannot be updated within one Dart runtime, we need different `flutter drive` invocations for cloud_firestore and cloud_firestore_mocks.